 There are two ways that fraudsters normally operate:

 Phishing Getting you to give up your details

-First, they try to get your PIN by what is known as 'phishing'.
-This means they set up websites, or directly contact you by email, post or phone, claiming (and looking/sounding) like they are genuinely from your bank, and they ask you to enter a PIN.
+First, they try to get your PIN or password by what is known as 'phishing'.
+This means they set up websites, or directly contact you by email, post or phone, claiming (and looking/sounding) like they are genuinely from your bank, and they ask you to enter/tell them your PIN.

 If it works, they'll have all they need to access your money, and theft is easy.

 So there's a very important golden rule.
 No matter whether it's a traditional letter, email or phone calls: